patternfly/patternfly-react/packages/patternfly-4/react-docs/README.md

 1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where we which Gatsby plugins to include.
 (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
   - We include our own plugin `gatsby-transformer-react-docgen-typescript` for transforming component source files into metadata via [React Docgen](https://github.com/reactjs/react-docgen) and [React Docgen Typescript](https://github.com/styleguidist/react-docgen-typescript).
-  - We include our own plugin `gatsby-transformer-react-examples` to create a `.cache/example_index.js` to import all example components for usage in the live docs.
-  - We use `gatsby-transformer-remark` to parse the *.md files into html Abstract Syntax Trees.
+  - We use `gatsby-mdx` to parse the *.md files into React Functional Components.
 We use the generated HTML _except for in <code> tags_, where we instead use our own `components/componentDocs/liveEdit.js` component.

 2.  **`gatsby-node.js`**: This file is the secondary copnfiguration file for a Gatsby site.
 It expects usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/).
 We use it just to enumerate which pages to create based off of data loaded from the `gatsby-transformer-remark` plugin.